 One more thing about TSO, does Al Pitrelli run the Trans-Siberian nowadays when Paul is gone?

-It’s funny how Pitrelli kind grow into that role.
+It’s funny how Pitrelli kind of grows into that role.
 Because I remember him from Alice Cooper band, back in ’89 and then he had a band Widowmaker with Dee Snider and then was shortly in Megadeth.
-He was just a regular player, or a hired gun, but he’s done a great and succesfull career later on.
+He was just a regular player or a hired gun, but he’s done a great and successful career later.

 Yeah.
 That’s how I am now.

 I have plans.
 I don’t know if they will happen.
-Back in Brazil I did… this is before I moved to America.
-I’ve done some pop albums with like Mainstream pop artist in Brazil.
-Then in America I’ve done some writing with a pop singer, in America.
+Back in Brazil, I did… this is before I moved to America.
+I’ve done some pop albums with like Mainstream pop artists in Brazil.
+Then in America, I’ve done some writing with a pop singer.
 But I’ve never done anything outside of Rock and metal, that’s been like Mainstream or big or anything like that.
 I feel that my strengths are kind of in this genre.
 That’s why I get called for jobs.
 I would love to do all this stuff.

 Gracias.
 If I can say in Portuguese.

 Obrigado in Portuguese.
 Kiitos, kiitos you guys.
-Finland is one of my favourite countries.
+Finland is one of my favorite countries.